microbus-io/fabric/docs/code-overview.md

-# What's New
+# Code Overview

 ## Connector

-The first milestone of `fabric` focuses on the core implementation of the `Connector` class.
 The `Connector` provides key capabilities (or _building blocks_) to microservices deployed on the `Microbus` and is the most fundamental construct of the framework.
 In this release, the `Connector` includes the following building blocks:

 * Startup and shutdown with corresponding callbacks
 * Service host name and a random instance ID, both used to address the microservice